talesaraujo/devgrid-pychallenge/README.md

 `poetry install`

 to install the application dependencies.
 Make sure you have every environment variable at `.env` set up.
+Also make sure you have Redis correctly set up and that its instance is listening to connections at port `6379`.

 Then, to get celery up and running, run the following: